 - You are frequently carrying a heavy bag

 - You sleep in an improper position

-- You gain extra weight.
+- You have gained extra weight

-In order to do this, chiropractic for poor posture involves:
+To do this, chiropractic for poor posture involves:

 1. Assessing Your Condition

 A chiropractor will start by evaluating your overall state of health and lifestyle.
 We will ask you questions about the following: